 Our U.S. Services Segment provides a variety of business process services ("BPS"), such as program administration, assessments, and related consulting work for U.S. state and local government programs.
 These services support a variety of programs, including the Affordable Care Act ("ACA"), Medicaid, the Children's Health Insurance Program ("CHIP"), Temporary Assistance to Needy Families ("TANF"), and child support programs.
-As part of the government's COVID-19 response efforts, the segment supported contact tracing, disease investigation, and vaccine distribution support services during the peak of the pandemic.
+Over the last three years, many programs in this segment have been operating with depressed margins resulting from the pause in Medicaid redeterminations.
+The depressed margins have resulted from reduced operating leverage in the segment as costs cannot scale down at the same rate to meet lower demand due to requirement to fulfill other obligations on these contracts.
+With the resumption of redeterminations, we expect a full period of volumes coming back into these programs and which enables our operating leverage to recover.
+A temporary offset to the depressed margins from paused redeterminations was the government's COVID-19 response efforts in prior fiscal years.
 The segment also successfully expanded into the unemployment insurance market where longer term opportunities have materialized.
 As part of the broader strategy to evolve clinically and address societal macro trends such as aging populations and rising costs, the segment continues to expand its offerings in public health with new work in in-person assessments.